Arrows A23

 The Arrows A23 is a Formula One racing car, used by the Arrows team during the 2002 Formula One season.
-It was designed by Mike Coughlan, Sergio Rinland and Nicoló Petrucci with engines supplied by Jaguar-works Cosworth customer rather than the Asiatech unit used in the previous year's Arrows A22.
+It was designed by Mike Coughlan, Sergio Rinland and Nicolò Petrucci with engines supplied by Jaguar-works Cosworth customer rather than the Asiatech unit used in the previous year's Arrows A22.

 Arrows racing history

-The car bore the livery of the team's major sponsor, Orange.
 The car was completely designed around Jos Verstappen, who had a contract to race for the 2002 season.
 However, due to financial problems the team replaced him with Heinz-Harald Frentzen on a race by race deal because he could bring more sponsorship money.
 Rinland designed the car around the twin keel concept he had perfected at Sauber.
 The A23 was introduced late and had very little pre season testing as a result.
 Most of the testing and set up work was done by Verstappen before he was abruptly replaced by Frentzen.

 Driven by Frentzen and Enrique Bernoldi, the car scored only two championship points.
 Both cars were disqualified at the opening race.
 Bernoldi grabbed headlines for taking the fight to Michael Schumacher in Malaysia, proving the A23's competitiveness.
 While the car had pace, reliability was again its achilles heel although Frentzen felt that the car had good potential however.
 Mounting debts and legal issues forced the team to pull out of Formula One following the 2002 German Grand Prix.
 Craig Pollock, who had just been ousted from BAR offered to buy the team, but terms could not be reached.
 Arrows and by extension TWR were declared insolvent shortly afterwards and folded.

 The team's penultimate entry at the French Grand Prix saw both drivers deliberately fail to qualify as the team cut back on engine mileage and repair.
 On-board data acquisition showed the car to be quick in the first two sectors but noticeably slower in the third and final sector.
 The team's last actual entry was the following at the 2002 German Grand Prix at a new for 2002 heavily revised and shortened version of the Hockenheimring.

-It is possible that Orange were due to terminate their sponsorship around the same time anyway due to making huge financial losses.
+It was possible that Orange were due to terminate their sponsorship around the same time anyway due to making huge financial losses.